 - what will be my pricing?

-My students in the Social Worker Entrepreneur Starter Training are trained to build their business step by step.
+My students in the “Basics in Entrepreneurship for Social Workers” training program are trained to build their business step by step.
 Each step requires from them that they take decisions.
 If they are able to make fast and bold decisions they will be better entrepreneurs.
 To make this more easy I’ve created a story of two hats.

 You have two hats